hardwario/website/content/blog/2018-01-15-maker-faire-in-prague.en.md

 * We will do the on-site **printing of our enclosures** on 3D printers from Prusa (i3 MK3).
 We will be printing them for you for free!

-* There will be a live demonstration of two **BigClown integrations**:
+* There will be a live demonstration of two **HARDWARIO integrations**:

     * Secure router **Turris Omnia** (CZ.NIC)

     * Cloud platform **Anemone** (Juicymo)

 Don't forget to **sign up your project** and exhibit and share it with other people for free.
-It does not matter whether it is built on Raspberry Pi, Arduino or BigClown... just **show what you achieved**.
+It does not matter whether it is built on Raspberry Pi, Arduino or HARDWARIO... just **show what you achieved**.

 We appreciate a generous donation from **Prusa Research** which makes this amazing event possible.